Application

 The main aim of this seminar is for you to know each other and to get an initiation to what designing a research project in bioengineering means.
 During this event, you will work in small groups to elaborate and write interdisciplinary research projects under the supervision of faculty members from the different tracks as well as invited researchers.

-NB.
-The seminar validates 3 ECTS (mandatory).
+Note: The seminar grants 3 ECTS (mandatory).

 You can check where each course takes place on each course description (cf Program).